 Report Misuses of Funds.
 Grantee must promptly refer to the Office any credible evidence that a principal, employee, agent, contractor, subgrantee or subrecipient, subcontractor, or other person has either: 1) submitted a false claim for grant funds as that term is use under any false claims act or other similar law, whether state or federal; or 2) committed a criminal or civil violation of laws pertaining to fraud, conflict of interest, bribery, gratuity, or similar misconduct involving grant funds.
 This condition also applies to any Grantee Contractor for the Project(s) hereunder.

 Restrictions and certifications regarding non-disclosure agreements and related matters.
 Grantee may not require any Grantee Contractor or Grantee Personnel to sign an internal confidentiality agreement or statement that prohibits or otherwise restricts, or purports to prohibit or restrict, the reporting (in accordance with law) of waste, fraud, or abuse to the Office or an investigative or law enforcement representative of a federal or state department or agency authorized to receive such information.
-Grantee represents that it neither requires nor has required internal confidentiality agreements or statements from Grantee Contractors or Grantee Personnel that currently prohibit or otherwise currently restrict (or purport to prohibit or restrict) such Grantee Contractors or Grantee Personnel from reporting waste, fraud, or abuse as described above.
+Grantee represents that it neither requires nor has required internal confidentiality agreements or statements from Grantee Contractors or Grantee Personnel that currently expressly prohibit or otherwise currently intentionally restrict (or purport to prohibit or restrict) such Grantee Contractors or Grantee Personnel from reporting waste, fraud, or abuse as described above.

 Certification Regarding Iowa Code Chapter 8F.
 If Grantee is or becomes subject to Iowa Code chapter 8F during the entire term of this Agreement, including any extensions or renewals thereof, Grantee shall comply with the following: